RichardSilveira/docker-amazonlinux2-codedeploy/README.md

 ### Preparing your container

-- Run a container in **privileged mode** with `docker run --name awscodedeploy -d --privileged awscodedeploy:latest`.
+- Run a container in **privileged mode** with `docker run --name awscodedeploy -d --privileged richardsilveira/amazonlinux2-codedeploy:latest`.
 - Go inside it with `docker exec -it awscodedeploy bash`
 - Start the CodeDeploy agent `service codedeploy-agent start`
 - Check the status of the agent through `service codedeploy-agent status` _(sometimes you'll need to exec `start` command above again)_